đź’ˇKEY TAKEAWAYS

 In Colorado, not all traffic violations are equal.
 Some result in a simple fine, while others may lead to arrest, prosecution, and jail time.
 The difference depends on how the law defines the conduct and the level of danger it creates for others on the road.

 You may be wondering, Is a traffic violation a crime?
-The answer depends on the circumstances and how prosecutors file the charge.
+The answer depends on the facts and circumstances.
 Colorado places violations into two categories: infractions and criminal traffic offenses.
 Infractions, such as minor speeding, are civil—not criminal—and typically lead to fines without the risk of jail.
 Criminal traffic offenses, however, are more serious.
 Charges like reckless driving, DUI, vehicular assault, or hit-and-run fall into this category and may be filed as misdemeanors or felonies.

 When charged with one of these offenses, the penalties can stretch far beyond a standard ticket.
 A conviction can affect your record, suspend your license, and limit future opportunities.
 This article outlines how Colorado law approaches different traffic violations and when they rise to the level of a criminal charge.